Getting ready for a garage sale

 4. Set your prices

 Goodwill of the Heartland recommends not selling items at over 10% of their retail costs.
 So if you bought a $20 book, price it at $2 or less at the garage sale.
-The company also mentioned that pricing items at $5 tends to lead to faster sales.
+The company also mentioned that pricing items under $5 tends to lead to faster sales.

-Items priced at $5 usually sell faster.
+Items priced under $5 usually sell faster.

 Your pricing strategy will also depend on your goals.
 Do you want to sell every item and make more space in your home, or would you rather make as much money as possible?
 Lower prices help move items quickly.
 Higher prices tend to be more effective in upscale areas.